 Unfortunately, no food or drink is permitted on the festival site except for baby food and sealed water bottles.
 However, there will be a large variety of street food traders & bars on-site to suit all food and drink preferences.

 Páirc at the Parade is a brand new event from the Páirc Festival organising team.
-Páirc at the Parade will take place in Digbeth on March 17th, venue TBA.
+Páirc at the Parade will take place under a heated marquee at Luna Springs, Digbeth on Sunday 17th March AFTER the St Patrick’s Day Parade.
+It is a separate ticketed event.

 Nathan Carter will be headlining Páirc at the Parade, taking place on Sunday 17th March, after the Birmingham St Patrick’s Parade has finished its traditional route through Digbeth.